 - They may contain prescription-strength ingredients.
 Certain skin concerns like severe acne may require a higher concentration of the active ingredient than you can find in over-the-counter remedies.
 As active ingredient levels increase, it becomes even more important to choose a high-quality product made for professional-only

 - They are priced more honestly.
-A reputable professional skincare company like Yon-Ka will make an effort to price their products with integrity, accurately reflecting the concentration of the active ingredient.
 Though you may pay more for a similar volume of product, professional skincare products tend to be more potent, made with higher quality ingredients, and are designed for maximum penetration, so you don’t need to use as much.
 When used properly, they last longer and work better than over-the-counter remedies which equates to a much better value long-term.

 Tips for Customizing Product Recommendations

 As an esthetician, you spend a lot of your time administering skincare services.
 The time you spend with each individual client is important and your work extremely focused – no two sessions are identical.